-Plymouth had a sugar processing industry during the 17th Century, with a 'Sugar House' located at Coxside, owned by sugarbaker Samuel Buttall.
+© The Box, Plymouth Plymouth had a sugar processing industry during the 17th Century, with a 'Sugar House' located at Coxside, owned by sugarbaker Samuel Buttall.
 The most likely use for the Sugar House would have been for refining imported molasses, with separate spaces set aside for boiling, cooling, drying and storage for imported barrels of molasses and the completed loaves.
 The Sugar House was part of the same complex that included the China House and Marrowbone Slip, still located at Coxside today.
 This complex represents a major phase of reclamation that occured when the City had control of the foreshore during the Commonwealth.
-This image from 1873 still shows the site being refered to as a Sugar House.
+The image on the next page, from a much later lease agreement from 1873, still shows the site being refered to as a Sugar House, with the possible re-use as a refinery once more.
 The use of buildings in this complex also changed many times - the China House was a likely storehouse or possible factory for William Cookworthy's porcelain production (see page 26) but was also used as a prison during the mid-18th Century, a woollen manufactory, a Navy storehouse or victualling office and a Board of Ordnance gunwharf.
 The Sugar House was also used as a hospital for prisoners-of-war during the mid-18th Century and later as a timber yard.
 The location of this complex within 1000 yards of the Customs House on the Barbican allowed it to be used by merchants for import and export.